 Weigh at least 115 pounds for whole blood donations or 110 pounds for platelet and plasma donations.
 Donors weighing over 350 pounds, please call the Appointment Center 303.363.2300 or 800.365.0006, opt.
 2, to schedule your appointment at our Lowry or Westminster Community Donor Center locations.
 Weight requirements may differ depending on the procedure.

-Be in good general health with no history of hepatitis or HIV/AIDS.
+Be in good general health with no history of leukemia, lymphoma or HIV/AIDS.

-Cancer Donor is eligible with a history of basal cell or squamous cell skin cancer or carcinoma in situ (type/size).
-All other forms of cancer will be assessed at time of donation.
-Lymphoma and leukemia are currently permanent deferrals.
+Cancer Donors with a history of leukemia or lymphoma are currently permanently deferred.
+All other types of cancer will be assessed at time of donation.

 Colds Donors are not eligible if they are not feeling well and healthy the day of donation.